cole-khamnei/uc_physician_statistics/README.md

 ![GitHub Logo](/plots/ucsf_department_salaries.png)

 # UC Physician Inferred Gender Pay Disparities
 Using `gender_guesser`, gender was inferred using workers' first names.
 Obviously, this model relies on many assumptions and the gender groups will contain some members from other gender groups.
-With this consideration, the model is still robust and the any statistically differences should be interpretted as a lower bound of the actual difference.
+With this consideration, the model is still robust and any statistical differences should be interpretted as lower bounds of the actual differences.

 ![GitHub Logo](/plots/gender_disparities/uc_attending_gender_pay_disparities.png)
 ![GitHub Logo](/plots/gender_disparities/uc_gender_pay_disparities.png)